INDUSTRIAL CHEMICALS – KNOWN CARCINOGEN (IARC 1)

 Inhalation and dermal contact are the most important routes of occupational exposure to trichloroethylene.

-CAREX Canada estimates that approximately 9,800 Canadians are exposed to trichloroethylene in their workplaces.
-The largest industrial groups exposed are metal manufacturing, followed by personal and household goods repair and maintenance.
-The largest occupational groups exposed are metal product machine operators, plating, metal spraying and related operators, and labourers in metal fabrication.
-All of these occupations involve metal degreasing; workers who degrease metals tend to be the most heavily exposed occupational group.
+CAREX Canada estimates that approximately 7,600 Canadians are exposed to trichloroethylene in their workplaces.
+The largest industrial groups exposed are personal and household goods repair and maintenance, fabricated metal product manufacturing, and printing and related support activities.
+The largest occupational groups exposed are industrial painters, coaters, and metal finishing process operators; tailors, dressmakers, furriers and milliners; metalworking and forging machine operators; and labourers in metal fabrication.
+Many of these occupations involve metal degreasing; workers who degrease metals tend to be the most heavily exposed occupational group.

 For more information, see the occupational exposure estimate for trichloroethylene.